Last Updated on 2 days by traveldrafts

 Onsen and Sento

-Japan has a long tradition of using public baths like Onsen and Sento, which have been part of its culture for centuries.
-While Onsen is a hot spring bath that can be used indoors or outdoors, Sentos are gender-segregated public baths that people use for cleansing and social interaction.
+Japan has a long tradition of public baths, such as Onsen and Sento, which have been part of its culture for centuries.
+While an Onsen is a hot spring bath that can be used indoors or outdoors, a sento is a gender-segregated public bath that people use for cleansing and social interaction.

-Both onsens and sento imply bathing naked in the tub, but normally, they are gender divided.
-However, if you stay in a Ryokan or Minshuku, you may have the onsens only for you.
+Both onsens and sento imply bathing naked in the tub, but usually, they are gender divided.
+However, if you stay in a Ryokan or Minshuku, you may have the onsens to yourself.
 Before entering the bath, you need to wash yourself.
 And the majority of Onsen and Sento refuse entry to people with tattoos.

 High-tech Toilets